rhysd/hgrep/README.md

 ### Fuzzy finder like `fzf` with `bat` preview window

-Fuzzy finder like [fzf][] privides a preview window functionality and `bat` can print the match previews.
+Fuzzy finder like [fzf][] provides a preview window functionality and `bat` can print the match in the preview window.

 ```sh
 grep -nH ... | \